linode/docs/docs/applications/configuration-management/configure-and-use-salt-ssh.md

     >
     > A full list of execution modules is available at [Execution modules documentation](https://docs.saltstack.com/en/latest/ref/modules/all/index.html).

-##Installing Salt-Minion Remotely via Salt SSH
+##Install Salt-Minion Remotely via Salt SSH

 An interesting use case for Salt SSH is automating the installation of `salt-minion` using a simple Salt state.

-1. Create directory which will contain your state:
+1. Create the directory which will contain your state:

         [root@master ~]# mkdir /srv/salt/install_salt_minion